nebari-dev/nebari/docs/source/installation/usage.md

 If employing an infrastructure-as-code approach, this is where you would make the desired infrastructure changes including adding users, changing Dask worker instance type and much more.
 Once you're happy with your changes you would redeploy those changes using GitHub Actions.
 For more details on the `qhub-config.yaml` please see [Configuration](configuration.md)

-The command above will generate the `qhub-config.yaml` config file with an infrastructure deployed on `aws`, named `projectname`, where the domain will be `qhub.dev`.
+The proceeding command will generate the `qhub-config.yaml` config file with an infrastructure deployed on `aws`, named `projectname`, where the domain will be `qhub.dev`.
 The deployment will use `github-actions` as the continuous integration (CI) provider,